A Rank-Based Sequential Test of Independence: Rank-based tests

 is strictly less than one if $h_{d} > 0$ is sufficiently large, depending only on $d$ but not on $N$.
-Note that the dependence on $N$ is optimal for testing multinomial distributions up to logarithmic factors.
-To see this, consider the binomial testing problem where we have $N$ independent and identically distributed Bernoulli random variables with probability of success $p$.
-By Pinsker's inequality, it follows that
+The dependence on $N$ is optimal for testing multinomial distributions up to logarithmic factors.
+To see this, consider the binomial testing problem where we have $N$ iid Bernoulli variables with success probability $p$.
+Pinsker's inequality implies that